Interest only mortgage for later life

 As a last resort, your home may be repossessed if you do not keep up with payments

-The amount you borrow is completely tax-free and you can spend it in all sorts of ways.
+You can spend it in all sorts of ways.
 This includes home and lifestyle improvements, helping children buy their first property or supporting grandchildren with their education.
-If you give the money away, you may need to pay inheritance tax in the future.
+If you give the money away, the recipient may need to pay inheritance tax in the future.
 There are few restrictions on how you spend the money.
 You can even pay off an existing mortgage.

 - Interest is payable each month